HubSpot (NYSE:HUBS) Releases FY 2022 Earnings Guidance

-A number of equities analysts have commented on the stock.
-Wells Fargo & Company cut their price objective on shares of HubSpot from $600.00 to $500.00 and set an overweight rating on the stock in a report on Tuesday, August 2nd.
-Piper Sandler boosted their price objective on shares of HubSpot from $350.00 to $415.00 and gave the stock an overweight rating in a report on Friday, August 5th.
-BMO Capital Markets cut their price objective on shares of HubSpot from $485.00 to $405.00 and set an outperform rating on the stock in a report on Friday, May 6th.
-Cowen cut their target price on shares of HubSpot from $750.00 to $700.00 in a research note on Thursday, April 21st.
-Finally, Stifel Nicolaus cut their target price on shares of HubSpot from $700.00 to $575.00 in a research note on Friday, May 6th.
-Three equities research analysts have rated the stock with a hold rating, twenty have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of Moderate Buy and a consensus target price of $546.60.
+Several equities research analysts recently weighed in on the stock.
+Cowen cut their target price on shares of HubSpot from $670.00 to $415.00 and set an outperform rating on the stock in a research note on Friday, July 22nd.
+Raymond James cut their target price on shares of HubSpot from $500.00 to $440.00 and set a strong-buy rating on the stock in a research note on Friday, August 5th.
+Scotiabank assumed coverage on shares of HubSpot in a research note on Thursday, June 9th.
+They set an outperform rating and a $550.00 target price on the stock.
+UBS Group cut their target price on shares of HubSpot from $390.00 to $325.00 and set a neutral rating on the stock in a research note on Tuesday, August 2nd.
+Finally, Piper Sandler upped their target price on shares of HubSpot from $350.00 to $415.00 and gave the stock an overweight rating in a research note on Friday, August 5th.
+Three analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock has an average rating of Moderate Buy and an average price target of $546.60.

 HubSpot Stock Performance